 We love getting all four seasons in the Columbia River Gorge.
-As fall comes to a close, Carson Ridge Luxury Cabins transforms into a winter wonderland.
+As fall comes to a close, areas around our property like the Gifford Pinchot National Forest transform into a winter wonderland.
 Snow and ice cover every surface imaginable– the sight of ice crystals glistening in the sun is breathtaking.
 Experience it for yourself when you enjoy an activity like snowshoeing in Washington State.
 Don’t forget to access our complimentary Vacation Guide to get the inside scoop on planning your winter getaway!

 Where Can I Rent Snowshoes?

 If you’d like to go snowshoeing in Washington State, we have snowshoes for you!
 Carson Ridge Luxury Cabins has six pairs of snowshoes that are first come, first served.